Istrian towns and villages

 In 1991 with the fall of Yugoslavia and the founding of the Republic of Croatia, the internal republic boundaries were recognised as the state boundaries and Vizinada is today part of Croatia.

-Hopefully one day Vizinada will be also part of the European Union.
+In 2013 Vizinada became part of the European Union.
 You can not change the past but you can try to learn from it.
 The main aim of the European Union founders was to build a system that could avoid future wars and future refugees in Europe as I explain in COSMOPOLITE.

 Link to us